TheDataGeek/TheDataGeek/README.md

 # Hi, I'm Tri 👋

 Data professional.
 Media and finance taught me how data drives decisions.
 Now I answer those questions with analytics and machine learning.
+Actively expanding into cloud data platforms and pipeline tooling to complement a hands-on background in machine learning and analytics.

 ---
 <!--